Rupana84/Library-_System-/README.md

 # Library Management System

-## About the Project
+---About the Project---
 This is a simple Library Management System** built with Java, JDBC, and MySQL.
 It helps users borrow and return books, and lets admins add or remove books.

 Features
 - Users can: